 Also, since you are powering the machine with your speed and strength, your possibility of injury while exercising will decline significantly.
 You don’t have to worry about slipping off the machine or losing your balance when you’re in complete control of how fast you’re going.

-Manual treadmills do not require a power source and are much lighter than your standard treadmill.
+Manual treadmills do not require a power source and are much lighter than a motorised traditional treadmill.
 You can move it around your home, and set it up fairly quickly.
 These manual treadmills typically have wheels so you can place yours in different spots in your home.

 There are, unfortunately, a handful of drawbacks when choosing a manual treadmill for home use.
 Consider the next few of these drawbacks before deciding on a machine.